MedTech Startup: The Definitive Guide for Founders and Board Members

 How to Start a MedTech Startup: The Right Sequence

 If you're wondering how to start a medtech startup, the answer is deceptively simple: get the sequence right.
-Before writing a line of code or machining a prototype, you need to (1) validate that your target customers will commit—not just praise—your solution, (2) determine your regulatory pathway based on the claims you intend to make, (3) estimate the capital required to reach each value-creating milestone, and (4) assemble a team that covers the critical gaps between your technical vision and commercial reality.
-The rest of this guide walks through each of these in detail.
+Before writing a line of code or machining a prototype, you need to (1) validate that your target customers will commit—not just praise—your solution, (2) determine your regulatory pathway based on the claims you intend to make, (3) estimate the capital required to reach each major milestone, and (4) assemble a team that covers the critical gaps between your technical vision and commercial reality.

 The MedTech Startup Landscape in 2026